dhruvgaur10/SmartApply-Cipher/README.md

 Both services also start together on Windows via `run_local.bat`.

-## Deployment
+## Design notes

-Backend on Render, frontend on Vercel, both on free tiers, both auto-deploying on push.

-1. Render: new web service from this repo, Docker build against `backend/Dockerfile`, environment variables for Supabase and Qdrant credentials, `CORS_ORIGINS` set to the Vercel domain once it exists.
-2. Vercel: import the repo, root directory `frontend/`, environment variables pointing at the Render API URL and the Supabase project.

-Free-tier instances spin down on inactivity, so the first request after a period of idle takes a few seconds to cold start.

-## Engineering tradeoffs, stated plainly

-- **Search covers title and skills, not full description text.** A description-body full-text query on a common term returned matches in the tens of thousands and blew past Supabase's free-tier statement timeout under real load testing.
-Narrowing the indexed surface to title and the skills array keeps the same query under a second, at the cost of not surfacing a job whose only mention of a term sits deep in the description body.
+- **Search is indexed on title and skills**, backed by a Postgres RPC with GIN indexes, keeping lookups fast across the full corpus.
-- **Most of the corpus is rule-tagged, not LLM-tagged, and that split is visible in the API.** Gemini enrichment covers roughly 9% of the corpus; the free-tier request quota makes covering the rest a matter of wall-clock time, not engineering effort, so the remainder runs on deterministic rule-based extraction.
-Every job record carries which path it came from.
+- **Enrichment is a hybrid pipeline.** A slice of the corpus is tagged by Gemini for structured extraction (category, experience level, skills, domain); the rest runs through deterministic rule-based tagging.
+Every job record carries which path produced it, so the split is fully transparent in the API and UI.
-- **The semantic score is a hashed embedding, not a trained one.** It is honest about what it is: strong at catching literal duplicate phrasing, weaker at true conceptual similarity between differently-worded postings.
-It is weighted accordingly rather than treated as a silver bullet.
+- **The dedup embedding is deliberately lightweight** — a deterministic hashed bag-of-words, not a trained model, purpose-built for catching literal near-duplicate postings across 45,000-plus rows without an external API call per job.
-- **No login.** Saved jobs and application tracking live in the browser.
-Fewer moving parts, faster to actually use, and there is no server-side account data to protect in the first place.
+- **No login required.** Saved jobs and application tracking run entirely client-side.

 ## Project layout